OscarHChung/Real-Time-Trading-Profitability-Visualization/README.md

 3. Most used buzzwords when it comes to financial statements

 **Methods:**
- - Mainly Python for data collection
+ - Python for data collection
  - BeautifulSoup and Selenium to webscrape data from most websites
  - Excel Spreadsheets data extraction for world cloud generation